 The first honest water clarity forecast.

-Our clarity forecast is built in three layers, designed to be credible from day one and to sharpen over time:
+The visibility number is the output of an ocean-optics model, not a lookup table.
+Five stages, built to be credible from day one and to sharpen over time:

 What the drawer actually shows you.